edurata-blog/edurata-blog.github.io/pages/deployments/trigger.md

 ## Manual executions

-You can also execute a workflow through a button in
+You can also execute a workflow through a button in the UI